blanu/codec2-arduino/README.md

 ## Contributing

 This is just a proof of concept.
-What should happen with this is that the libsamplerate and codec2 parts are turned into Arduino packages.
+Better examples would be great to have.
 If you would be interested in working on that, let me know.

 ## Authors